chrisgrieser/pdf-annotation-extractor-alfred/README.md

 Both alternatives work only in Obsidian, the respective images will be saved in the `attachments` subfolder of the Obsidian destination folder, and named as `{citekey}_image{n}.png`.
 The images will be embedded in the markdown file with the `![[ ]]` syntax, e.g. `![[filename.png|foobar]]`

 - Any `rectangle` type annotation in the PDF will be extracted as image.
-- Annotating the rectangle with the comment `|foobar` will add "foobar" as alt-text for the image.
+- If the rectangle annotation has any comment, it will be used as the alt-text for the image.
 (Note that some PDF readers like PDF Expert do not allow you to add a comment to rectangular annotations.)
-- Extract the OCR text from any image, whose rectangular comment is exactly `ocr`.
-It will be added below the image.
+- When the rectangle annotation has *exactly* the comment `ocr`, the OCR text of the image will also be extracted.
+Requires [Tesseract](https://github.com/tesseract-ocr/tesseract).

 ## Extra Features
 - When using Obsidian, the wikilink (`[[filename]]`) is also copied to the clipboard after annotation extraction, for convenient adding to a Map of Content.